Jean-BaptisteBouvier/ACTIVPAL-processing/README.md

 ## Folder organization

 - [codes](codes) contains the two MATLAB codes processing the data and logs to create the desired output files.
 - [data](data) contains the accelerometer data obtained from the activPAL.
-The name and format should respect that of the examples found in this folder.
+The name and format should respect that of the example found in this folder.
+The actual data cannot be released, we only provide a template file.
 - [logs](logs) contains the logs of each participant tracking the times when the accelerometer was turned on and off during the study.
-The name and format should respect that of the examples found in this folder.
+The name and format should respect that of the example found in this folder.
+The actual data cannot be released, we only provide a template file.
 - [outputs](outputs) contains the output files created by the codes.
 One file is created per participant and a summary file gather their averages.